forflo/haskOPL/README.md

 defined in the package Linear.Grammar from hackage.
 The latter DSL is used to represent linear inequalities.
-Furthermore it is used as input for Linear.Simplex.Primal which is (a currently somewhat broken) implementation of the simplex algorithm.
+Furthermore it is used as input for Linear.Simplex.Primal which is (a currently somewhat broken) implementation of the Simplex algorithm.

-The above haskell code would generate the following output which in turn could be fed into the simplexPrimal Funktion:
+The haskell code above would generate the following output, which in turn could be fed into the simplexPrimal Funktion:

 ``` Haskell